h2tc-roboticsx/H2TC/README.md

 The current mechanism allows for maximally 10 failed attempts to decode (or grab in ZED term) a frame.
 After failed more 10 times, the decoding will abort and the processing will continue to the next part e.g. next ZED device or next stream.
 The frames have been decoded will be stored, while the rest frames will be ignored.
 This issue usually happens when decoding the last frame.

-To fix this bug, one can simply reprocess the problematic takes following the [reprocess the processed take](#reprocess-the-processed-take).
+To fix this bug, one can simply reprocess the problematic takes following the `reprocess the processed take`.

 ## Annotator
 In case you want to annotate your custom-captured data with annotations as described in [our paper](),